Home > Custom Shop > Tone Woods > Bubinga

 Above Roman Intruder Stretch Bass

-Here is the first Instrument built with the African Rosewood slabs that are at the top of the page.
+Here is the first Instruments built with the African Rosewood slabs that are at the top of the page.

 We will be doing many Quicksilvers & other Bass Guitars in this wood also.